 - The anthropology collection consists of more than 8 million archaeological specimens and ethnographic objects.
 It is among the most extensive in the United States.

 At this time the ISM is developing a human remains policy and we anticipate board review and approval in 2021.
-This policy will provide guidance for research requests and demonstrate a sustained commitment to the return of Indigenous ancestors.
-While we are working on this policy, research requests that impact NAGPRA-eligible individuals and objects will be deferred until a policy is in place.
-This may include but is not limited to all requests to conduct destructive analysis and requests to publish results from the same and requests for photos and drawings of burials.
-We anticipate additional, culturally-sensitive requests and those will be handled on a case-by-case basis until a policy is in place.
-We encourage you to work directly with Indigenous leaders and culture keepers.
+This policy will provide guidance for research requests and demonstrate a sustained commitment to the return of Indigenous ancestors under the Native American Graves Protection and Repatriation Act (NAGPRA).
+Research requests that impact NAGPRA-eligible individuals and objects will be deferred until a policy is in place.
+This includes, but is not limited to, requests to conduct destructive analysis, to publish results from analysis of NAGPRA-subject materials, and for photos and drawings of burials.
+We anticipate receiving additional, culturally-sensitive requests and those will be handled on a case-by-case basis until a policy is in place.

 - The fine arts collection documents the progression and history of art in Illinois.
 It is the only such public collection in Illinois.
 The decorative arts collection contains more than 14,000 aesthetic and historical objects that enhance understanding of the quality of life in Illinois.